 At Westridge Elementary, we use various data sources to provide us with information about our areas of need.
-Such data sources include; WY-TOPP data, Acadience Data Management System (ACADIENCE), common assessments in ELA and Math, progress monitoring data, formal and informal assessments, a variety of classroom assessments and standards-based report cards.
+Such data sources include; WY-TOPP data, Acadience Data Management System common assessments in ELA and Math, progress monitoring data, formal and informal assessments, a variety of classroom assessments and standards-based report cards.
 Other data sources that give us more information about our areas of need are: Individual Learning Plans (ILP's) and bi-monthly progress monitoring.
-ILP's and progress reports for our students in Extended Day target problem solving and thinking strategies.
 Bi-monthly/weekly progress monitoring data for students in kindergarten through fourth grade target students receiving tier 2 and tier 3 interventions in reading and math.

-This additional data will immediately tell us which students need more support in targeted skills based on our curriculum map / Wyoming Content & Performance Standards (WCPS).
+This additional data will immediately identify which students need more support in targeted skills based on our curriculum map / Wyoming Content & Performance Standards (WCPS).